baldurk/renderdoc/docs/getting_started/tips_tricks.rst

 #.
 When you have right clicked to select a pixel in the texture viewer, you can perform precise refinements with the arrow keys to nudge the selection in each direction.
 #.
 To get API debug or error messages, enable "Create Debug Device" when capturing then check out the :doc:`../window/debug_messages` window.
 #.
-Detecting RenderDoc from your code can either be done by trying to load and use the renderdoc :doc:`in_application_api`, or through API specific ways:
+Detecting RenderDoc from your code can either be done by trying to load and use the renderdoc :doc:`../in_application_api`, or through API specific ways:

    .. highlight:: c++
    .. code:: c++